 Before an employer even sees your resume, they are making judgments and evaluations about you and your abilities.
 If the cover letter is not done well, your employer may not even get to your resume.

 There are some things you can do to make sure your cover letter is seen.
 Stand out among the pile of cover letters on the employers’ desks.
-You do not want to achieve this trough format or look, but in skills and experiences listed in the cover letter.
+You do not want to achieve this through format or look, but in the skills and experiences listed in the cover letter.

 Using bullet points makes cover letters more effective.
 Hiring managers do not want to read the entire page word for word so a quick scan is useful.
 When you provide information in bullet lists, they are able to get the highlights and move on to your resume.